SteeltoeOSS/Documentation/api/v4/connectors/redis.md

 }
 ```

-A complete sample app that uses `IConnectionMultiplexer` is provided at https://github.com/SteeltoeOSS/Samples/tree/main/Connectors/src/Redis.
+For a complete sample app that uses `IConnectionMultiplexer`, see https://github.com/SteeltoeOSS/Samples/tree/main/Connectors/src/Redis.

 ### Use IDistributedCache